Python-GIS-book/site/docs/_sources/part1/chapter-02/md/01-for-loops.md.txt

 Cool.
 So as you can see, the index `i` is used in this case to access each item in the two lists of cities and countries and allow us to print out the city/country pairs.
 We'll get more practice with this kind of thing in the exercises for this week.
 In the example above, we used the length of the list `cities` in the `range()` function.
 We could just as easily used the list `countries` to define the values of `i` since both lists are the same length.

 <!-- #region -->
-**Check your understanding (online)**
+#### Question 2.5

 What output would the following program produce?
-Try to think about the loop without running any code.
+Try to first think about the loop without running any code.

 ```python
 odd_numbers = [1, 3, 5, 7, 9]